 3. When your doctor determines you are able to return to work, it may be with or without physical restrictions.
 If there are physical restrictions, we will fax a “Return to Activities” report to your: 1-insurance company, 2-employer and 3-attorney (if applicable) by the end of the next business day, following your visit.

-If we authorize a patient to be “off work”, we expect to see him or her in accordance with their established treatment plan.
+If we authorize a patient to be “off work”, we expect to see him or her in accordance with his/her established treatment plan.
 It is our policy to schedule all patients that are “off work” early in the day, so we can spend more time with them during this critical phase of their recovery.